 - An external reviewer will be appointed by consensus agreement within the IRB to serve as a volunteer.

-- All members on the IRB committee will be required to undergo training, preferably an online course such as the CITI or NIH Office of Extramural Research, so that members are aware of the rules and regulations involved in protecting individuals.
+- All members on the IRB committee will be required to undergo training, preferably an online course such as the CITI or PHRP, so that members are aware of the rules and regulations involved in protecting individuals.

 - Membership is for a two year period and reappointment for a second two year period is permitted.